cloud-barista/cb-tumblebug/docs/feature_guide/cloud-agnostic-image.md

 ```

 **How to Reuse:**
-Simply use the `imageId` returned from the build process in your standard MCI creation request:
+Simply use the `imageId` returned from the build process in your standard Infra creation request:

 ```json
 {